mattgrobelny/Newbler-Parameter-Sweep/README.md

 **OUTPUT-->** *Scores for each assembly: numberOfContigs, numberOfBases, avgContigSize, N50ContigSize, largestContigSize*

---> The script will preform basic data analysis for you if the last two parameters passed in a "TRUE TRUE"(look at example below).
+--> The script will preform basic data analysis if the last two parameters passed in are: "TRUE TRUE"(look at example below).
 First "TRUE" prints graphs, Second "TRUE" prints recommend assembly parameters based on each score.

 Data analysis consists:
 - 14 boxplot graphs (comparing each input parameter against each score)